Dry Weather Likely To Persist In City - UrduPoint

 Dry Weather Likely To Persist In City

-BAHAWALPUR, (UrduPoint / Pakistan Point News - 28th Apr, 2024) The local Met Office Sunday predicted a dry weather for city for next 24 hours.
+BAHAWALPUR, (UrduPoint / Pakistan Point News - 4th May, 2024) The local Met office has forecast dry weather for city during next 24 hours.

-The maximum and minimum temperatures recorded were 36 degrees centigrade and 19 degrees centigrade during the last 24 hours.
+The highest maximum temperature 38 centigrade and the lowest minimum 25 centigrade were recorded during last 24 hours.

 Recent Stories